architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-macos.rst

 If you would like to develop CEA, this will be your method.
 Follow these instructions to install the CityEnergyAnalyst (CEA) on a Mac system (tested with macOS Mojave 10.14.6) from the source

-.. attention:: We advise to follow the above guide precisely:
+.. attention:: We advise to follow the guide precisely:

         *   Be sure to **USE** ``conda env create`` **NOT** ``conda create`` familiar to experienced conda users.
             This command not only creates an environment, but also reads the ``environment.yml`` file, containing a